TheRealJeff/EngineeringVault/Component Information/Diodes.md

 ## Schottky

+This is the modern "normal" diode that is used

 Diode with low forward voltage drop, high current density, high leakage current

 Forward voltage drop (Vf): Voltage loss across diode during conduction or forward bias